LAST UPDATED: 6th January 2023 by The Editorial Team

-Summary: Learn how to use wall plugs, choose the correct wall plug, fix the wall plug and drive screw into wall plug.
+Summary: Step by step guide and video showing how to use wall plugs, choose the correct wall plug, fix the wall plug and drive screw into wall plug.

 Wall plugs are commonly used for attaching screws firmly into masonry.
 This may be necessary for fixing mirrors or other fittings you want held onto your wall.
 The different coloured plugs correspond to the size of screw and hole.
 Make sure you know which type to use, as incorrect plugs will not match the screws, thus making them useless.